leepro/books_for_programmer/README.md

 * Programming Pearls (2nd Edition), Sep 27 1999, by Jon Bentley (Author)
 * More Programming Pearls: Confessions of a Coder, Jan 1 1988, by Jon Bentley
 * The Pragmatic Programmer: From Journeyman to Master – Oct 20 1999, by Andrew Hunt, David Thomas
+* How to Solve It: A New Aspect of Mathematical Method – Oct 27 2014, by G. Polya

 ## Project Management, Attitude